 These days it seems the range of eco-friendly baby products is growing as fast as our little ones do as a flood of new quality brands enter the market.
 Below are a few products, ideas and hacks for the environmentally conscious parent, some have become household brands in my family, plus a few recommendations from like-minded friends in our circles.

-- Buy and sell used clothes, repair, and share whatever equipment a friend needs for usually only a very short stage of the baby’s life!
+- Create a local circular economy: Buy and sell used clothes, repair, and share whatever equipment a friend needs for usually only a very short stage of the baby’s life!
 It’s recommended that cot mattresses and car seats are purchased new for safety reasons but look out for formaldehyde, a toxic chemical.
 Check Environment California for advice before buying.

 - Persuade family and friends to buy experiences or something from sites like greentoys.com.